-Recommendation: Fair Wear encourages Acne to discuss with suppliers different strategies to work towards higher wages.
-It is advised to start with suppliers where the member is responsible for a large percentage of production and long term business relationship.
+Recommendation: Fair Wear encourages Acne to discuss different strategies for higher wages with suppliers.
+It is advised to start with suppliers where the member is responsible for a large percentage of production and long-term business relationship.

 Performance indicators Result Relevance of Indicator Documentation Score Max Min 1.12 Percentage of production volume from factories owned by the member company (bonus indicator).
 None Owning a supplier increases the accountability and reduces the risk of unexpected CoLP violations.
 Given these advantages, this is a bonus indicator.
 Extra points are possible, but the indicator will not negatively affect an member company's score.
 Supplier information provided by member company.
 N/A 2 0